thatguyecho21/echo-hub/README.md

 ## Loader
 You can load the script by copying it from [here](https://raw.githubusercontent.com/thatguyecho21/echo-hub/refs/heads/main/loader.lua) or by executing the code below.

+Depending on which game you play, it loads that script.

+If it is an unsupported game, it won't load a script.
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/thatguyecho21/echo-hub/refs/heads/main/loader.lua"))()
 ```